aws-samples/amazon-serverless-datalake-workshop/instructions.md

  > If you are using Zeppelin Notebook then jump to step 4, create a new note `joindatasetsjob` and copy paste the code from step 4.
 Confirm spark as the **Default Interpreter**.

-1. From AWS Management Console, in the search text box, type **AWS Glue**, select **AWS Glue** service from the filtered list to open AWS Glue console OR Open the [AWS Management Console for AWS Glue](https://console.aws.amazon.com/glue/home).
+1. From AWS Management Console, in the search text box, type **AWS Glue**, select **AWS Glue** service from the filtered list to open AWS Glue console OR Open the <a href="https://console.aws.amazon.com/glue/home" target="_blank">AWS Management Console for AWS Glue</a>.
 2. From **Jobs** menu page, click **Add job** button
 3. Follow the instructions in the **Add job** wizard
    - Under **Job properties** step, Enter `joindatasetsjob` in the **Name** text box